tvdboom/ATOM/docs_sources/api/data_cleaning/balancer.md

 <strong>strategy: str, optional (default="ADASYN")</strong>
 <blockquote>
 Type of algorithm to use for oversampling or undersampling.
-Choose from one of the estimators available in the [imbalanced-learn](https://imbalanced-learn.readthedocs.io/en/stable/index.html) package.
+Choose from one of the estimators available in the <a href="https://imbalanced-learn.readthedocs.io/en/stable/index.html">imbalanced-learn</a>
+ package.
 </blockquote>
 <strong>n_jobs: int, optional (default=1)</strong>